jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_shape_line_set_width.rs` - This example demonstrates adding a
   Textbox shape and setting some of the line properties.

+* `doc_shape_line.rs` - This example demonstrates adding a Textbox shape and setting some of the line properties.

 * `doc_shape_pattern_fill.rs` - This example demonstrates adding a Textbox
   shape and setting some of the pattern fill properties.

 * `doc_shape_set_font.rs` - This example demonstrates adding a Textbox
   shape and setting some of the font properties.

+* `doc_shape_set_text_link.rs` - This example demonstrates adding a Textbox
+  shape with text from a cell to a worksheet.

 * `doc_shape_set_text.rs` - This example demonstrates adding a Textbox
   shape with text to a worksheet.

-* `doc_shape_set_text_link.rs` - This example demonstrates adding a Textbox
-  shape with text from a cell to a worksheet.

 * `doc_shape_set_width.rs` - This example demonstrates adding a resized
   Textbox shape to a worksheet.